N-Gibson/build-your-own-backend/README.md

 # build-your-own-backend

 ## Documentation - English Premiere League(EPL) Backend

+This API consists of all the teams and players associated with those teams in Englands top flight.
+Enjoy the soccer data!

  My project board can be viewed here at GitHub [Projects](https://github.com/N-Gibson/build-your-own-backend/projects/1)

 ### Technology